yetulaxman/NMRLipids/README.md

 This documentation covers a subset of the functionality and focuses on conda and Python, a large part of the advanced use-cases are not covered here yet.

+### Creating a course environment modules

+The files for course environments (modules) can be created in /projappl/<project>/www_puhti_modules/.
+The www_puhti_modules directory can be created if it does not exist.

+The course environment is only visible for the project that it was created for.
+Note that you may need to Restart Web Server in the Help menu in the web interface if the course environment is not visible in the form after creating the files and selecting the correct project.

+Two files are needed for the course modules:

+    a <course>.lua file that defines the module that sets up the Python environment.
+Only files containing the text Jupyter will be visible in the app. a <course>-resources.yml that defines the default resources used for Jupyter.

 ### Accessing notebook via Puhti web interface

 1. Access Open OnDemand (OoD) interface on [Puhti login page](https://www.puhti.csc.fi/public/login.html)